VA

 Eight Men Out: The screenplay

-In the movie, a more obvious discrepancy is that D.B.
-Sweeney, playing Joe Jackson, bats right and throws left, while Jackson batted left and threw righty.
+A more obvious discrepancy in the movie is that D.B.
+Sweeney, playing Joe Jackson, bats right and throws left, Jackson did not.

 Eight Men Out: The Book